 Step 1.
 Prepare the child for the test by ensuring they have eaten and been to the bathroom.
 Ensure the room where the game will be played is quiet and free from distractions.

 Step 2.
-Plug a set of headphones into your iPad or Android tablet.
+Plug a set of headphones into your iPad or Android tablet or mobile phone.
 Choose the best quality pair of headphones available.
 (Do not use surround sound headphones).

 Step 3.
 Complete the ‘Your Profile’ and ‘Child’s Information’ sections.
 It is important to correctly enter the month and year of the child’s birth, as age is important in the calculation of the final result.
 An email address is requested so the test results can be automatically sent to a parent or caregiver.
 When necessary the email address is also used to provide follow up information about the results.
 The results will also be provided on the device at the end of the test.

 Once set-up has been finished an adult is required to complete a short activity to assist with testing.
-When done, invite your the child to sit at the iPad or Android tablet with headphones at the ready.
+When done, invite your the child to sit at the iPad or Android tablet or mobile phone with headphones at the ready.

 Explain to your the child that they are going to play a listening game where they will need to follow the instructions and tap or drag the items on the screen as instructed.
 Encourage them to listen carefully and to only interact when they hear the sounds.